-If the program is then to make multiple connections to Reality databases, the first connection must be a 'dummy' outer connection, made via RfcConnect.
-This connection must be kept open until all subsequent connections have been closed, i.e. the number of open connections must always be at least one.
+If the program is then to make multiple connections to Reality databases, the first connection must be a dummy outer connection, made via RfcConnect.
+This connection must be kept open until all subsequent connections have been closed, that is the number of open connections must always be at least one.

-The second connection to a database is a 'real' connection: the RfcConnect or RiscConnect statement is followed by RfcOpenFile or RiscOpen and the program can then manipulate data in the specified database file.
+The second connection to a database is a real connection: the RfcConnect or RiscConnect statement is followed by RfcOpenFile or RiscOpen and the program can then manipulate data in the specified database file.

-When the final 'real' connection has been closed using RfcDisconnect or RiscDisconnect, the outer 'dummy' connection can be closed using RfcDisconnect.
-The program must then call the RgcShutDownServices macro to close down all active services.
+When the final real connection has been closed using RfcDisconnect Or RiscDisconnect, the outer dummy connection can be closed using RfcDisconnect.
+The program must then call the RgcShutDownServices macro to close all active services.